sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 alternately placing their marks in any unoccupied cell The object of the game is to be the first player with 3 marks in a row, where a row can be either vertical, horizontal, or diagonal.
-If all the cells become filled the game is a draw.
+If all the cells are occupied the game is a draw.